-Founder, Activist Theology Project, Visiting Professor, Vanderbilt Divinity School, Visiting Professor, Duke Divinity School
+Founder, Activist Theology Project Visiting Professor Duke Divinity School

 Born to a Mexican woman and an Anglo man in Northern Mexico, the Republic of Texas, Dr. Robyn moved to Chicago, IL for graduate school, and completed a master’s degree in theological ethics at Garrett-Evangelical Theological Seminary (on the campus of Northwestern University) and four units of Clinical Pastoral Education at a Trauma II Chicagoland hospital.
 Following graduate school, Dr. Robyn worked in domestic violence & sexual assault fields before joining the Office of the Illinois Attorney General.